Dental insurance for adults

 Fortunately, there are off-exchange dental plans available nationwide, year-round, without the need for a qualifying event.
 Depending on where you live, you’ll generally find that different insurers offer plans on-exchange and off-exchange, so it’s worth comparing both options (assuming you’re eligible to purchase a dental plan through the exchange).

-Examples of stand-alone dental plans available in the marketplace
+What are some examples of stand-alone dental plans available in the marketplace?

-As an example, let’s look at the stand-alone dental plans that are available through the exchange in the Chicago area.
-There are 23 plans available for 2022, offered by ten different dental insurers.
+As an example, let’s look at the stand-alone dental plans that are available through the exchange (HealthCare.gov) in the Chicago area.
+There are 24 plans available for 2023, offered by ten different dental insurers.
 Most are dental PPOs, but there are three dental EPOs and one dental HMO.

 If we look at plans in the Chicago area that are available outside the exchange (directly from insurers, or from online brokers that offer plans from numerous insurers), the coverage details tend to be fairly similar, although there are different insurers offering plans.
 And one plan, offered by UnitedHealthcare/Golden Rule, has a benefit cap of $3,000, which is quite a bit higher than the benefit caps offered on most dental plans.